 How closely does the management company supervise its employees?
 You probably don’t want a company that lets the property manage itself.
 Rather, it should be able to execute your ideas for running the hotel.

 The best hotel management companies are happy to share their experiences with you.
-They should be able to show how they improved a hotel’s profits without compromising service or overworking the staff.
+For example, they should be able to show how they improved a hotel’s profits without compromising service or overworking the staff.

 Do they welcome your input or give you the cold shoulder?
 Of course, if you want a completely passive role, the company will probably be happy to accommodate.
 However, when you want to provide input, the company should accept it and act upon it.

 You should receive good reports from other owners who use the management company.
 The top hotel management companies will receive positive reviews from your peers.
-Alternatively, if you hear horror stories about a management company, keep looking.
+On the other hand, if you hear horror stories about a management company, keep looking.

 Top 5 Hotel Management Companies Ranked